Aging Population and Its Potential Impact

 - The accuracy of the projected financial impact of population aging on healthcare expenditures depends on several factors, including the economy, and the accuracy with which fertility, immigration, and mortality rates and their impact have been estimated.

 - An aging population does not necessarily threaten the sustainability of Canada’s healthcare system, but it does create a need to ensure we are able to provide seniors with the right care, in the right place, at the right time.

-- In this just released paper, researchers show there are significant opportunities for cost savings in how care is delivered to the elderly.
+- In this 2011 paper, researchers show there are significant opportunities for cost savings in how care is delivered to the elderly.
 Rather than current systems where home care and nursing homes may be in separate organizations, the authors call for an integrated system to provide lower cost, seamless care for seniors across a wide range of services such as meals on wheels, home care, supportive housing, long term care and specialized geriatric assessment and treatment units in hospitals.
-Such a system makes it possible to substitute lower cost home care for higher cost nursing home care while maintaining choice for clients and family members, and comparable, or better, quality of care
+Such a system makes it possible to substitute lower cost home care for higher cost nursing home care while maintaining choice for clients and family members, and comparable, or better, quality of care.

 - The Institute for Research in Public Policy (IRPP) has produced three reports reviewing how the aging of Canada’s population will present a host of complex and evolving social and economic policy challenges for governments at all levels over the next few decades.
 The research focuses on a wide range of fundamental issues, including labour market changes, the adequacy and security of retirement income, funding and delivery of healthcare and care-giving services, regional effects, federal-provincial dynamics, and end-of-life questions.
-They have commissioned several reports: Go to Reports
+They have commissioned several reports.

 - Recommended Reading On Aging Population.